Danneftw1/cloud-for-beginners-code/notes/AWS-notes.md

 Amazon VPC (Virtual Private Cloud) is a service provided by AWS (Amazon Web Services) that allows you to create an isolated, private network in the cloud.
 With a VPC, you can define your own network space with IP address ranges, subnets, and security settings.
 This enables you to run resources like EC2 instances or databases securely and with fine-grained control over network configuration and accessibility.

+**Why use a VPC?**: It provides a secure, isolated enviroment for your cloud resources, offering better control over network configuration, improved security, and easy scalability.
+It resembles a traditional network you'd operate in your own data center.

 A subnet, or subnetwork, is a smaller, segmented part of a larger network.
 It allows you to divide a network into smaller, more manageable pieces for purposes like security, traffic management, or resource allocation.
 Each subnet has its own unique IP address range, which is a subset of the larger network's IP address range.
 In the context of an Amazon VPC, you can create multiple subnets to isolate different types of resources or to configure specific access rules.

 NAT-gateways is the part that costs money when creating and using VPCs.
 If you don't know if you're going to use it or don't need it, you can get rid of it by doing this: